materialsproject/reaction-network/README.md

 The rxn-network package has several dependencies, most of which can be installed through PyPI.
 However, graph-tool must be installed through a more customized method;
 please see https://graph-tool.skewed.de/ for more details.
-We recommend the following installation procedure which creates a new conda environment:
+We recommend the following installation procedure to create a new conda environment:

-    conda create -n gt python=3.8
+    conda create -n gt python=3.9

-And then installs graph-tool through conda-forge:
+And then install graph-tool through conda-forge:

     conda install -c conda-forge graph-tool